Moisikk/SNKRS/README.md

 The monitors are developed in a user friendly way for those members that may lack coding experience.
 The installation instructions can be found [here](#installation).

-This project is continually expanding, and I would greatly appreciate any contributions.
-When contributing please fork the project and open a Pull Request.
-If you'd like a feature to be added, you can either open an issue [here](https://github.com/yasserqureshi1/Sneaker-Monitors/issues/new) or get in contact with me [here](#contact)

 A list of the current sites can be found [here](#monitors) along with the current status.